-The fundraisers ask members of the public to pledge regular donations to Battersea Dogs & Cats Home by Direct Debit and are not authorised to accept any other means of payments in the way of a donation (cash, cheques etc.).
+The fundraisers ask members of the public to pledge regular donations to Battersea Dogs & Cats Home by direct debit and are not authorised to accept any other means of payments as a donation (cash, cheques etc.).

 Do you have permission to fundraise in my area?

 Before we fundraise in any area we always get permission from the relevant local authority.

 The Fundraising Regulator regulates fundraising activities used by charities in the UK and enforces a Code of Fundraising Practice, which aims to make certain that peoples’ experience of this type of fundraising is positive.

 At Battersea Dogs & Cats home we closely monitor our street fundraising campaigns to ensure that representatives adhere to the regulations and Codes of Practice set out by the Fundraising Regulator.